WHAS Crusade for Children History

 Kentucky Center for the Arts, Louisville

 People across the globe could watch the 2002 Crusade for Children telecast via the internet.
-People could log on the net and make donations as they watched the Crusade on the world wide web.
+People could log on to the net and make donations as they watched the Crusade on the world wide web.

 174 agencies received grants from the Crusade.